praveenmarish/FilterExcelData/README.md

 ### Prerequisites

-* Windows 10 or 7
+* Windows 10 or 7.

-* Microsoft .net Framework version 4.5 or higher
+* Microsoft .net Framework version 4.5 or higher.

 ### Procedure